MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-2019.md

 ## System requirements for System Center 2019 - Orchestrator

-The following sections provide general performance and scalability guidance for System Center 2019- Orchestrator, and recommends the hardware configurations for a variety of workloads.
+The following sections provide general performance and scalability guidance for System Center 2019- Orchestrator, and recommend the hardware configurations for a variety of workloads.
 As System Center 2019 is built to be flexible and scalable, the hardware requirements for specific scenarios may differ from the guidelines that are presented here.

 ## Hardware